raymondworkshop/old.myblog/_posts/diary/2020-01-03-daily-review.md

   * TODO

+#### 2020-11-27
+  * sell the stock
+    - so tired although a bit more money

+  * black friday, know this firstly
+    - airpod2 + Asus zenscreen MB16AC

+  * TODO
+    - try to write your diary everyday
+    - to be more organized

 #### 2020-11-19
   * feel so bad in this week
     - a bit tired, and cannot get up early in the morning